On Navier-Stokes-Korteweg and Euler-Korteweg Systems: Application to Quantum Fluids Models

-where $(\rho,u,v)$ is a weak solution of System \eqref{EKA1}--\eqref{EKA3}.
-Note that the definition used here is different from the one used in \cite{GLT} but we can show that the twice are equivalent in some sense.
+where $(\rho,u,v)$ is a weak solution of System \eqref{EKA1}--\eqref{EKA4} and $(r,U,V)$ smooth enough target functions.
+Note that the definitionof the relative entropy used here is different from the one used in \cite{GLT} but we can show that the twice are equivalent in some sense for some range of the capillary coefficient.
 We refer to appendix \ref{annex_equivalence} for more details.
-Let us just say that such an energy measures the distance between an entropic strong solution $(\rho,u,v)$ to any smooth enough test function $(r,U,V)$.
+Let us just say that such an energy measures the distance between a weak solution $(\rho,u,v)$ of \eqref{EKA1}--\eqref{EKA4} to any smooth enough test function $(r,U,V)$.
 The goal here is to prove an inequality of type